 As the pitching coach at Purdue, his 2000 staff led the Big Ten in ERA (4.12).
 During his three seasons at UCLA, Adcock also served as co-recruiting coordinator.
 Both Baseball America and Collegiate Baseball ranked the Bruins’ 2003 recruiting class in the top 10.

 In 1999 and 2000, Adcock served as head coach of the Kenai Peninsula Oilers and led the team to consecutive Alaskan Summer Baseball League championships.
 The Oilers finished second at the 1999 National Baseball Congress Tournament and fourth at the 2000 tournament.
 In two years, Adcock’s teams went 71-34, making him the all-time winningest coach in team history.

 Adcock pitched at UCLA (1992 and 1993), RCC (1991) and UC Santa Barbara (1990).
 He posted 28 career victories with three saves.
 He was a two-year starter at UCLA and was once the Pacific-10 Conference Pitcher of the Week.
 At RCC, he was an All-Southern California and all-conference selection.
 At UCSB, he was the team’s Rookie of the Year.

 Adcock graduated from UCLA in 1994 with a degree in sociology.
 He also earned a teaching credential in secondary social science from CBU in 1995 and a master’s degree in education from Azusa Pacific in 1996.

 His brother, Joe, is the assistant dean of students at CBU.
 His wife, Mandy (Huffman), is a CBU graduate.
-The Adcock’s reside in Riverside, and they have eight-year-old son, Dalton, and a six-year-old daughter, Delaney.
+The Adcock’s reside in Riverside, and they have a nine-year-old son, Dalton, and a seven-year-old daughter, Delaney.

 Adcock’s Career Head Coaching Record